-Simple spirulina gummy dog treats are a great way to include super-food spirulina in our doggy diet.
+Simple spirulina gummy dog treats are a great way to include super-food spirulina in our dogs’ diet.
 They’re easy to make, mess-free to serve, and make it a snap to share nutrient-dense spirulina in small quantities.
 No muss, no fuss.
 Healthy, yummy, easy, homemade dog treats.
 Pawfect!
-Plus, they look pretty doggone cool as well thanks to the gorgeous natural blue-green of spirulina.
-Unlike my experiments with using spirulina as a tint in baked treats, the colour shines bright and beautiful in a gummy suspension.
-Here’s the recipe and how they’re made.
+Plus, they look pretty doggone cool thanks to the gorgeous natural blue-green of spirulina.
+The colour shines bright and beautiful in a gummy suspension.
+Here’s our easy spirulina gummy dog treat recipe.

 Spirulina for People and Pets